-While there’s nothing wrong with having a generic address like [email protected], an address that includes your domain name helps you stand out from the crowd and establishes you as a legitimate professional.
+While there’s nothing wrong with having a generic address like [email protected], an address that includes your business email address helps you stand out from the crowd and establishes you as a legitimate professional.

 Covering the basics

-First things first, make sure that your domain name is available.
+First things first, make sure that your domain name is available, otherwise you'll need to create a domain name.
 If you already have a website, then you can proceed to the next step.
-If you haven’t, then go ahead and think of a domain name.
+If you haven’t, then go ahead and create a domain name.
 Ideally, it should be your business name.
 For example, if your business name was Boost Coffee, then your domain should be www.boostcoffee.com.

 If the domain is available, register it through GoDaddy, BlueHost, or Register.com.
 There’s also a good chance that these companies will be your web host.
 In that case, you’re almost halfway there!